cwarden45/JHU_Coursera_GDS_Capstone/Week9/README.md

 </tbody>
 </table>

-So, with somewhat limited expertise, I the filtered gene list may be useful for identifying genes with relevant function in the dorsolateral prefrontal cortex of the brain.
+So, with somewhat limited expertise in neuroscience, I think that the filtered gene list may be useful for identifying genes with relevant function in the dorsolateral prefrontal cortex of the brain.

 ## Analysis / Notes Beyond Report: